sumotoy/LiquidCrystalNewV2/README.md

 This library works ONLY in 4 bit mode since 8 bit has no apparent advantages (to me has only disadvantages) and WR has stuck to ground in SPI,SR,I2C versions to save GPIO pins for drive a second HD44780 if needed (even this has not apparently disadvantages).
 In addition you can get cursor row/column position and drive the backlight without use any additional processor pin (in GPIO's version of course).
+New library design let user to choose from many different method to save microcontroller pins, TWI (different chips), SPI (only MCP23Sxx series), Shift Register or connect directly display without use any GPIO's.

 Goals:

- - FAST ! ! !
+ - F A S T ! ! !
- - totally compatible with standard LiquidCrystal (apart the bads, sorry Tom!)
+ - compatible with standard LiquidCrystal (apart the bads, sorry Tom!),
  - small memory impact.
  - compact and small code.
- - large 2 HD44780 chip display capable.
+ - can drive large 2 HD44780 chip displays.
- - large selection of common GPIO or Shift Register to save MC pins.
+ - large selection of popular GPIO or Shift Register chip to save MC pins.
  - cursor position from memory.
+ - autowrap.
  - backlight driving included.

 This is the first release, alpha but SPI and Software SPI working.
 Wait next release for an usable version